RosariaFini/1stMilestoneProject/README.md

  * Feature 2 – A floating contact and chat button to be displayed on all pages.

  * Feature 3 – Fully development of all pages which the site is provided to make the project completed.
+The pages are the following: Timetable(Online); Events(Workshops, Retreats); Explore (On-Demand, Gallery, Our Team, Testimonial, Work With Us) and News.

  ## Technologies Used